Faculty in the Department of History

 Co-director of the Russian Studies Program

-Faculty affiliate and member of the executive board of the Central and Southwest Asian Studies Center
+Faculty affiliate and member of the advisory council of the Central and Southwest Asian Studies Center

 Russian Orthodox belief and practice; pilgrimage; apostasy; relics